zdravkov/kendo-docs/web/window/overview.md

 ### HTML structure and DOM Placement

-By default, the Window is created as a child of the `&lt;body&gt;` element.
+By default, the Window is created as a child of the `<body>` element.
 This behavior should be taken into account with regard to CSS selectors or element discovery via Javascript.
 The behavior is configurable via the [`appendTo` setting](/api/web/window#configuration-appendTo).

 #### Before initialization